 Customer Lifetime Value is one of the most significant metrics to determine the present and future success of your online business.
 Though often overlooked, it is the metric that can help you accurately predict how valuable each customer is to your business.
 It also helps you determine the amount of money you should be spending on acquiring new customers.
 At the same time, it gives a proper understanding and insight into which customers you need to focus on and why you should focus more on them.

 Order Frequency is closely related to the Customer Lifetime Value because it is one of the essential elements that can be used to analyze CLV.
-To calculate Customer Lifetime Value, shop owners need to look at the Recency, Monetary Value, and Frequency of orders in their store.
+To calculate Customer Lifetime Value, shop owners need to look at the recency, average cart value, and frequency of orders in their store.
 The point is that having a higher order frequency means more revenue and an exponential reduction in the amount you spend in acquiring customers.
 To maximize your store’s CLV, therefore, you need to invest more in increasing purchase frequency.

 Loyalty programs help increase order frequency